madebysource/lesshat/README.md

 * **Bower** – is like NPM for frontend.
 NPM is like Gems for JavaScript.
 I could go on forever…
 * **package.json** – contains meta data for NPM.

+### Add LESS Hat to your project

+	// Manual download
+	@import "lesshat.less"

+	// OR via bower
+	@import "../bower-components/lesshat/build/lesshat.less

+	// Usage
+	div {
+	  .border-radius(5px);
+	}

+	// Result
+	div {
+	  -webkit-border-radius: 5px;
+	  -moz-border-radius: 5px;
+	  border-radius: 5px;
+	}

+In some cases, LESS Hat will be used with other front-end CSS frameworks such as [Twitter Bootstrap](http://getbootstrap.com/).
+However, some of Bootstrap's mixins collide with the LESS Hat mixins.
+For people using LESS Hat with Bootstrap, we've provided a prefixed version of our library.

+	// bootstrap
+	@import "../bower-components/bootstrap/less/bootstrap.less";

+	// prefixed-lesshat
+	// mixins are prefixed with ".lh-"
+	@import "../bower-components/lesshat/build/lesshat-prefixed.less";

+	// Usage
+	div {
+	  .lh-border-radius(5px);
+	}

+	// Result
+	div {
+	  -webkit-border-radius: 5px;
+	  -moz-border-radius: 5px;
+	  border-radius: 5px;
+	}

+Alternatively, some users may wish to create their own namespace for the LESS Hat.

+	// Create custom namespace for LESS Hat
+	#poly {
+	  @import "../bower-components/lesshat/build/lesshat.less";
+	}

+	// Usage
+	div {
+	  #poly.border-radius(5px);
+	}

+	// Result
+	div {
+	  -webkit-border-radius: 5px;
+	  -moz-border-radius: 5px;
+	  border-radius: 5px;
+	}

 ### Structure of LESS Hat mixins

 1. **Typical LESS Hat mixin**: